Arabian ostrich: Distribution

 The Arabian ostrich's range seems to have been continuous in prehistoric times, but with the drying-up of the Arabian Peninsula, it disappeared from the inhospitable areas of the Arabian Desert, such as the Rub' al Khali.
 In historic times, the bird seems to have occurred in two discrete relict populations: a smaller one in the southeast of the Arabian Peninsula and a larger one in the area where today the borders of Saudi Arabia, Jordan, Iraq and Syria meet.
+Once common in the Negev, ostriches became extinct in the region in the 1920s as a result of widespread hunting.
 It was also present in Qatar, the United Arab Emirates (in prehistoric times), Oman, and Kuwait.
 Eggshells of Arabian ostriches have been found on Bahrain, though this is likely not an introduction to the island, but a type of religious burial.
-Towards the Sinai Peninsula, it probably intergraded with the North African subspecies camelus in earlier times.
+Mitochondrial DNA studies have shown a close relationship to the North African subspecies camelus, indicating there may have been intergradation between the two.
 Almost indistinguishable from that subspecies, the females were possibly of a slightly lighter coloration.
 The only certain way to distinguish camelus and syriacus was the smaller size of the latter, with only marginal overlap: the tarsus was 390–465 mm long in syriacus versus 450–530 mm in camelus.